mathhhys/softcodes-vs-code/docs/docs/features/tab-autocomplete.md

 Follow these steps to ensure that everything is set up correctly:

-1. Make sure you have the "Enable Tab Autocomplete" setting checked (in VS Code, you can toggle by clicking the "Continue" button in the status bar, and in JetBrains by going to Settings -> Tools -> Continue).
+1. Make sure you have the "Enable Tab Autocomplete" setting checked (in VS Code, you can toggle by clicking the "Softcodes" button in the status bar, and in JetBrains by going to Settings -> Tools -> Softcodes).
 2. Make sure you have downloaded Ollama.
 3. Run `ollama run starcoder2:3b` to verify that the model is downloaded.
 4. Make sure that any other completion providers are disabled (e.g. Copilot), as they may interfere.
-5. Check the output of the logs to find any potential errors (cmd/ctrl+shift+p -> "Toggle Developer Tools" -> "Console" tab in VS Code, ~/.continue/core.log in JetBrains).
+5. Check the output of the logs to find any potential errors (cmd/ctrl+shift+p -> "Toggle Developer Tools" -> "Console" tab in VS Code, ~/.softcodes/core.log in JetBrains).
 6. Check VS Code settings to make sure that `"editor.inlineSuggest.enabled"` is set to `true` (use cmd/ctrl+, then search for this and check the box)
 7. If you are still having issues, please let us know in our [Discord](https://discord.gg/vapESyrFmJ) and we'll help as soon as possible.